rxsio/firo-docs/docs/resources/guidelines/writing-documentation.md

 ## Markdown

 Documentation should be written in Markdown.
 By using various Markdown components, you can create engaging and accessible documentation.
-Markdown's simplicity and flexibility help enhance readability and structure, making it easier to present information effectively.

 ### Text Formatting